pranav-msc/IR_assignment_3_link/README.md

 # IR_assignment_3_link

-## Printing IIITM is a function is at last cell
+## Printing IIITM is done on last cell